chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

 Now change the input 4D file, the output directory name, and the registration details (the BET'ed reoriented T1 for participant 2), and hit 'Go'.

 !!! note "Design files"
     You can also save the design files (`design.fsf`) using the 'Save' button on the FEAT GUI.
 You can then edit this in a text editor, which is useful when running large group studies.
 You can also run FEAT from the command line, by giving it a design file to use e.g., `feat my_saved_design.fsf`.
-We will take a look at modifying the `design.fsf` files directly in the [Functional Connectivity workshop](https://chbh-opensource.github.io/mri-on-bear-edu/workshop8/functional-connectivity/).
+We will take a look at modifying `design.fsf` files directly in the [Functional Connectivity workshop](https://chbh-opensource.github.io/mri-on-bear-edu/workshop8/functional-connectivity/).

 !!! example "Running a first-level analysis on the remaining participants"
     In your own time, you should analyse the remaining participants as above.